CCCMcluster/CCCM-IM-handbook/_sources/part1/data literacy.md

 - primary vs secondary data

 ## IM tips
 The following tips are a collection of commonly encountered issues in humanitarian IM and how to avoid them.
-The tips are a shortened from their usual form to avoid overlap with other chapters where many of the isssues areexpanded in more detail.[^footnote5]
+The tips are a shortened from their usual form to avoid overlap with other chapters where many of the issues are expanded in more detail.[^footnote5]

 ### 1. Use Excel for numerical data
-Don't use software such as Word for gathering and analysing numerical data.
-Likewise, be careful not to use Excel to over visualise how your data is represented.
-Simple, well structured data is best for analysis and sharing with others.
 ```{figure} ./images/paintingwithexcel.jpg
 ---
 width: 500px